 Nurse Manager, Operating Room Salary

 Operating Room Nurse Managers in the United States with more than 10 years of experience in their profession represent two-thirds of Operating Room Nurse Managers.
 Salaries average out to around $91K annually and spread from $64K to $114K per year.
 In the world of Operating Room Nurse Managers, overall income ranges from $64K near the bottom to $114K at the top; this can include more than $10K from bonuses and more than $8K from profit sharing in exceptional cases.
 Geographic location is the biggest factor affecting pay for this group, followed by career duration.
 Women account for the majority of Operating Room Nurse Managers who took the survey — 85 percent to be exact.
 Most Operating Room Nurse Managers report high levels of job satisfaction.
 Most report receiving medical coverage from their employers and a strong majority collect dental insurance.
-The information for this rundown comes from respondents who completed PayScale's salary questionnaire.

 Job Description for Nurse Manager, Operating Room